CryoInTheCloud/CryoCloudWebsite/book/content/Code_of_Conduct.md

 ## Unacceptable Behavior

- To help colleagues understand the kinds of behaviors that are illegal or run counter to the culture we seek to foster, we've listed below actions that are unacceptable within our community:
+ To help colleagues understand the kinds of behaviors that are illegal or run counter to the atmosphere we seek to foster, we've listed below actions that are unacceptable within our community:

   * Violence, threats of violence, or violent language directed against another person.
   * Unwelcome verbal or written comment or physical conduct based on race, religion, color, sex (with or without sexual conduct and including pregnancy and sexual orientation involving transgender status/gender identity, and sex-stereotyping), national origin, age, disability, genetic information, sexual orientation, gender identity, parental status, marital status, or political affiliation.